zhengshuai1001/JiKouCompany/README.md

 The only real mistake is the one from which we learn nothing.

 Kindness is more important than wisdom, and the recognition of this is the beginning of wisdom.

+The first step to accepting yourself is to stop comparing yourself to others.